stivenleite/stivenleite/README.md

-👨🏽‍💻 I'm currently working on some personal projects to improve my front-end development skills
+👨🏽‍💻 I'm currently working on some personal projects to improve my full-stack development skills

 🧠 I'm currently learning React, Node.js and Database (SQL and SQLite)